matthiasbreuer/RapMan-3.1-Profiles/README.md

 ## Raft

-You can enable the raft on any profile by selecting the *raft* tab, setting both *Base Layer* and *Interface Layers* to *1*.
+You can enable the raft for any profile.
+Select the *raft* tab and set both *Base Layer* and *Interface Layers* to *1*.
 A raft is especially useful when the model won't stick to the build platform properly.

 ## Support